-However, many people apply for SSDI every day, and only a portion can be approved for benefits.
-If your application gets denied, you have the option to appeal the denial—but you’ll need to act fast and get the right help.
+However, many people apply for SSDI every day, and only a portion will get approved for benefits.
+If your application gets denied, you have the option to appeal the denial, but you’ll need to act fast and get the right help.
 Here’s what you need to know about Social Security Disability and the appeal process.

-How Does Social Security Disability Work in Georgia?
+Understanding How Social Security Disability Works in Georgia

-Social Security Disability is a type of insurance meant for workers who are hurt on the job and their injuries prevent them from returning to gainful employment in the future.
+Social Security Disability is a type of insurance meant for workers who get hurt on the job, and their injuries prevent them from returning to gainful employment in the future.
 SSDI was created to help injured workers support themselves and their families when they can’t continue to work.

 To receive SSDI, you must be able to prove that: